tenkabuto/aphorisms/manuscript/chapter1.md

 > "Those who do not know history are destined to repeat it," but when we know only history, we are often caught off-guard.

 ## Perception
-> Take off your glasses sometimes to see things clearer.
+> To see things clearer, sometimes you must take off your glasses.

 > A frosted window pane makes us curious while a clear one makes us indifferent.